ebf/spring-granular-permissions/README.md

 ## Are there any preconditions?

-Yes, in order to store the `Permissions` at app startup SGP needs the `EntityManager` bean to be available.
+Yes, in order to store the `Permissions` at app startup SGP needs the `EntityManager` bean to be available and the `@EntityScan` annotation to be configured correctly.

 Also, the app will fail to start if no transaction manager is configured.